 A dependency case does not reach final disposition until the court dismisses the petition as to a party or terminates protective supervision (with or without retaining jurisdiction) or the court enters an order terminating the parent's rights.

 Penalty for Untimely Billing

-Section 27.5304, F.S., requires that invoices submitted to JAC for processing more than 90

-Justice Administrative Commission Policies and Procedures for Due Process Vendors days after final disposition shall be penalized.
+Section 27.5304, F.S., requires that invoices submitted to JAC for processing more than 90 days after final disposition shall be penalized.
 Three different penalties are prescribed in the statute.
 They include: